Central Florida above ground pools and Installations

 pool is drained.

-In twenty-two years, I've only installed one wood above ground pool and I must say they look really nice.
+In twenty-eight years, I've only installed one wood above ground pool and I must say they look really nice.
 It's humid in Central Florida though and I don't think the wood can take

 the extreme heat and moisture.
 Plus, wood pools are extremely expensive.